Hirosvk/SoundCanvas/README.md

 [scrrenshot1]:./screenshots/sound_canvas.jpg

 ## Overview
 SoundCanvas turns music into abstract art animation.
 Make music with the simple interface (you need no musical experience!), and art will appear on the canvas.
+Click [here][live_link] to play.

 ## How to Play
 ### Play Demo